 SCREEN: HS-AFM images appear.

-Load the data into Gwyddion (pronounce as gwidion) and etect the particles via the Mark grains by threshold function [2].
+Load the data into Gwyddion (pronounce as [gwid-ee-ohn]) and detect the particles via the Mark grains by threshold function [1].
 Adjust the height threshold value to mask the individual particles.
-Usually, a level around 50% is a good starting point [3].
+Usually, a level around 50% is a good starting point [2].
+Remove polynomial background to flatten the image and activate the Exclude masked region option.
+[3]

-SCREEN: Talent loads data, and flattens the image.

-SCREEN: Talent starts Mark grains by threshold function.
+SCREEN: Talent loads data, and starts Mark grains by threshold function.

 SCREEN: Talent adjusts Threshold by Height value to mask the particles.

+SCREEN: Talent flattens the image.

 Export the maximum height values of the detected particles using the Distribution of various grain characteristics function and repeat these steps for all recorded images [1].